Aphiekim/Aphiekim/README.md

 ✨Here is a Aphie's repository ✨

-- 🌱 I’m currently learning php, mySql, python, R etc...
+- 🌱 I’m currently learning TypeScript
 - 📫 How to reach me: aphiekim@gmail.com
 - 😎 I can speak in Korean, Japanese and English